The Cancer Drugs Fund (CDF) is a way of funding cancer drugs in England.

 Your specialist applies to the Cancer Drugs Fund for you.
 They fill in a simple form online.

-You can’t apply directly yourself.
+You can't apply yourself directly.
 Your cancer specialist is in the best position to suggest what treatment is best for you.
 They make a decision based on:

 - your type and stage of cancer